kbalog/uis-dat310-spring2016/exercises/js/events_dom/README.md

   - When a colored tile is clicked
     * Write the code of that color inside the "selected" div
     * set the background of the "selected" div to that color
-  - You are given part of the JS code that collects the different colors in an array.
-(Only the exercise8.js file needs to be edited.)
+  - You are given the [HTML file](exercise8.html) and [part of the JS code](exercise8.js) that collects the different colors in an array.
+(Only the JS file needs to be edited.)

 ![Exercise8](images/exercise8.png)